senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ![image-20251215234648478](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215234648478.png)

-We get somewhat of the expected output.
+We get somewhat of the expected result.
 I realize here that the `jmp` out of the *code cave* is going to the wrong address.
 That is why the string was output twice to console.
 Although, this doesn't seem to clear any confusion with why my *Python* script isn't working.
 It appears to be doing the same exact byte code manipulation that I ***just saw working***.

 To fix the return bug I adjust `RETURN_RVA` from `0x11932` to `0x11937`.
 This should land us on the correct return address now.
 As for the reason it's not executing correctly when ran through my *Python* trainer, I am unsure of.